kanchan2803/testing/README.md

 Once the Streamlit server starts, you can access the application via your web browser.

 ### Camera Input
+- Go to the "Camera Input" section to use upload image in real time.
-- Click on the "Camera Input" section to capture an image using your device's camera.
+- Click on `Take Photo` to capture an image using your device's camera.
 - Once captured, the image will be displayed, and text will be extracted from it.
 - The extracted text will be shown below the processed image.